simcodersdotcom/headshake/README.md

-# HeadShake plugin for X-Plane 10/11
+# HeadShake plugin for X-Plane 10/11/12

 HeadShake is an X-Plane camera plugin wich adds some nice POV effects while flying in virtual cockpit view.
-It is free, opensource and available for Windows, Linux and Mac in both 64 and 32 bit versions.
+It is free, opensource and available for Windows, Linux and Mac (Intel and M CPUs).
 This plugin was developed by [SimCoders.com](https://www.simcoders.com) and maintained by the community.

 # Download